 After all, if the VPN provider delivers what it preaches, it shouldn’t be worried to guarantee your money back.

 Finally, do a little research – what reviews does the provider receive?
 How many reviews are there?
+To reclaim users’ trust in VPNs, companies hire independent investigators to audit their service.
+Cure53 audited Surfshark and concluded that our Chrome and Firefox extensions stand out for their robust security.

 And, last but not least, if possible, don’t buy subscriptions from lesser known third party vendors.